 - Investing in smaller companies generally carries higher risk because their shares are less liquid and harder to sell than those in blue chip companies on a main stock exchange.

 Please note this is only a brief overview of the risks involved with investing in DAEPS.
-Please read full details of all the risks here before investing.
+Please read full details of all the risks in the Brochure and Terms & Conditions, before investing.

 What are the charges?